Guides · PSLF

 The 10-year path, visualized

-For most physicians the PSLF clock can start in residency, because the great majority of teaching hospitals are nonprofit or government employers.
-Each on-time, full payment at a qualifying employer moves you one step closer to tax-free forgiveness.
+For most physicians the PSLF clock can start in residency, because most teaching hospitals are nonprofit or government.
+Each on-time, full payment moves you one step closer to tax-free forgiveness.

 Who counts as a "qualifying employer"?